 How is a foreign investor or foreign investment defined in the applicable law?

-The Foreign Direct Investment Law defines a foreign investor as a physical or legal person not holding the nationality of the UAE and investing therein in accordance with the provisions of this law.
+There is no statutory definition of a foreign investor or foreign investment.
+Generally, a foreign investor will be a physical or legal person not holding the nationality of the UAE and investing funds in the UAE.